FireTail-io/firetail-py-lib/docs/request.rst

 Type casting
 ^^^^^^^^^^^^
-Whenever possible PointSecIO will try to parse your argument values and do type casting to related Python natives values.
+Whenever possible Firetail will try to parse your argument values and do type casting to related Python natives values.
 The current available type castings are: